 Figure 2: IgG subclass binding to cellular FcRs in monomeric or immune complex form

 The family of human FcRs consting of one high affinity (FcRI) and several low affinity receptors is depicted.
 While most FcRs transmit activating signals, FcRIIb (yellow) is an inhibitory FcR. FcRIIIb is a neutrophil-restricted GPI-linked receptor without intrinsic signaling function.
 Shown is the binding of human monomeric IgG subclasses (upper panel) or human IgG subclasses in the form of immune complexes (lower panel) to the indicated human FcRs expressed on cells 119, 121 (see also Table 1 for affinity data from SPR analysis).
 The size of the respective IgG subclass indicates a stronger or weaker binding compared to other IgG subclass binding to the indicated FcgR.
-For FcRIIa, FcRIIIa, and FcRIIIb allelic variants of the respective receptors are indicated. * indicates that due to the high concentration of IgG subclasses in the serum, IgG1, IgG3, but also IgG2 is found to be associated with low affinity FcRs.
+For FcRIIa, FcRIIIa, and FcRIIIb allelic variants of the respective receptors are indicated. * indicates that due to the high concentration of IgG subclasses in the serum, IgG1, IgG3, but also IgG2 is found to be associated with low-affinity FcRs.
 See text and Table 1 for further details.
 The figure was created with Biorender.com.